kfrey-idm/emodpy-workflow/docs/tutorials/get_started.md

 meant as an introduction to calibration, but if you understand calibration, it provides you with the instructions on how to do it.

-Clark - You will do your first simple calibration with emodpy-workflow.
-You will learn how to specify reference data and the hyperparameters to calibrate.
-You will also learn how to resample a calibration process (select calibrated parameterizations).
-However, it is not intended to teach the art/science of calibration.

 ## Use a calibration

 The ["Use a Calibration" tutorial](use_calibration.md) will show you how to use a calibration